JoudAwEpic/backend-coding-test/documentation/index.md

 5. [Security]
 6. [Load Testing]

+## Setup

+1. pull the code using `git clone https://github.com/JoudAwEpic/backend-coding-test.git`
+2. cd `backend-coding-test`
+3. Run `npm install`
+4. Run `npm test`
+5. Run `npm start`

+## Database

-project is meant to be handling a single SQL table that is called "_Rides_" that represent as the name suggests a ride that starts from one point and ends at another point, with some metadata about the rider and the vehicle that is the ridding.
+project is using sqllite3 for handling a single table that is called "Rides" that represent as the name suggests a ride that starts from one point and ends at another point, with some metadata about the rider and the vehicle that is the ridding.

 here is a brief about the database **Schema** :